Economy of Ukraine: Post-Euromaidan: 2014 to 2022

 On 21 July 2022, Ukraine devalued the Ukrainian hryvnia by 25% against the U.S. dollar due to the economic impact of ongoing Russian invasion of Ukraine, to eliminate currency speculation and to improve the international competitiveness of business.
 The previous day it requested a two-year payment freeze on international bonds; in 2020 it had $130 billion of external debt.
 When the 2022 Russian invasion began, Ukraine's economy was predicted by the IMF to shrink by up to 35%.
 Despite improvements, as in Moldova corruption in Ukraine remains an obstacle to joining the EU; the country was rated 104th out of 180 in the Corruption Perceptions Index for 2023.

+Russian invasion of Ukraine: 2022 to present

 Following the onset of the Russian-Ukrainian War in 2022, Ukraine's GDP declined by nearly 30%.
 Despite economic growth in 2023 and 2024, the economy remains smaller than it was before the war.
 In 2023, GDP increased by 5.3%, and in 2024 by 3.6%.
 The International Monetary Fund forecasts that Ukraine's GDP growth will slow to between 2% and 3% in 2025, citing challenges such as labor shortages, damage to energy infrastructure, and the ongoing war.

+In April 2026, the National Bank of Ukraine forecast that real GDP growth in 2026 would be 1.3% and inflation 9.4%; it kept its bank rate at 15%.
+Due to heavy economic dependance on external donors, such as the United States, the IMF, and the European Union, Ukrainian economist and banker Kyrylo Shevchenko coined the term donornomics to describe the economic model of the country during the Russo-Ukrainian War.
+The Kyiv Post stated that the Western economies were financing Ukraine through the war by about $100 billion a year.
+In July 2026, Ukraine and Russia started attacking each other's ports and shipping using those ports in the Sea of Azov and Black Sea, which had been largely protected by the Black Sea Grain Initiative agreement, leading to the closure of the Ukrainian deep-water ports near Odesa on 23 July majorly impacting exports.
+In August 2026, President Zelenskyy asked allies for an additional €23 billion of funding for a military spending shortfall.